-Algoma became the successor employer and sponsor of the Pension Plans on the transaction completion date as part of the Purchase Transaction.
-The Purchase Transaction was subject to a number of conditions, including enactment of special regulations under the Act, and the replacement of the expired collective agreements with new collective agreements ratified by the membership and effective on the Purchase Transaction completion date.
+Algoma became the successor employer and sponsor of the Pension Plans on the transaction completion date as part of the Restructuring Transaction.
+The Restructuring Transaction was subject to a number of conditions, including enactment of special regulations under the Act with respect to the contributions of Algoma to the Pension Plans and applicable exemptions under the Act, and the replacement of the expired collective agreements with new collective agreements ratified by the membership and effective on the Restructuring Transaction completion date.

-As a result of the 2018 Pension Regulations implemented in connection with the Purchase Transaction, the aggregate going concern and solvency special payments to the DB Pension Plans were approximately C\$31 million per annum until the solvency ratio of each of the DB Pension Plans achieved at least 85%.
-As of March 1, 2021, both DB Pension Plans obtained an 85% solvency ratio, which reduced the Company's obligation with respect to special persion contributions to the DB Pension plan to near zero and also triggers the guarantees provided by the PBGF.
+As a result of the 2018 Pension Regulations implemented in connection with the Restructuring Transaction, the aggregate going concern and solvency special payments to the DB Pension Plans were approximately C\$31 million per annum until the solvency ratio of each of the DB Pension Plans achieved at least 85%.
+As of March 1, 2021, both DB Pension Plans obtained an 85% solvency ratio, which reduced the Company's obligation with respect to special pension contributions to the DB Pension plan to near zero and also triggers the guarantees provided by the PBGF.
 If the Company is required to make annual special payments to the DB Pension Plans in the future, these payments would remain subject to a C\$31 million annual cap.
 Since the DB Pension Plan achieved an 85% solvency ratio, the DB Pension Plans are eligible to participate in the PBGF.